 Sizing and Materials

 Below you'll find approximate finished sizes for making the table runner with sizes 5 through 30 crochet thread.
-This allows you to plan the size thread you'll use according to the measurements of the area where you plan to display the table runner.
+This allows you to plan the size of the thread you'll use according to the measurements of the area where you plan to display the table runner.

 Approximate finished sizes in filet crochet (worked in 4 dc mesh):